JeffinsonDarmawan/tp/docs/UserGuide.md

 8. flowers <occasion> - Shows a list of flowers associated with said occasion
 9. occasion - Shows a list of occasions associated with available flowers.
 10. save <bouquetName> - Saves a bouquet to an external <bouquetName>.txt file
+11. recommend - Recommends a bouquet based on the chosen occasion and colour
-11. bye - Exits the programme
+12. bye - Exits the programme
 ```

 ### Create a new bouquet: `new`